 10. Give them Theatre

-See a live children’s theater production at Derby Dinner Playhouse, a southern Indiana treasure noted for its musical and comedy productions.
-Their featured children’s production, Alexander & The Terrible, Horrible, No Good, Very Bad Day, will be showing through March 27.
+See a live children’s theater production at Derby Dinner Playhouse, a Southern Indiana treasure noted for its musical and comedy productions.
+Their featured children’s production, Junie B. Jones the Musical, will be showing through April 2.
 Check out their other upcoming shows for the spring.

 11. We all Scream for Ice Cream

 And when all else fails always get ice cream!
 Looking for a sweet treat with a chill?
 SoIN’s seasonal ice cream shops will reopen in March (some opened in February)!
-Take the family to Chillers, Zesto’s, Polly’s Freeze, Berry Twist, Pearl Street Treats, Widow’s Walk Ice Creamery, and Uncommon Cups & Cones.
+Take the family to Chillers, Zesto’s, Polly’s Freeze, Berry Twist, Pearl Street Treats, Widow’s Walk Ice Creamery, and Boomtown Creamery.